beautybird/Parallax-goRouter-Provider/README.md

 # Parrallax with goRouter

-Design A Full Android App With Flutter.

-It's a project in progress :)

 1- We use the Parallax API to create few pages.

 2- We use the goRouter API to manage the routing of the app .